Agate Properties, Meaning, Facts and Photos

 Agate stones are typically characterised by concentric, curved or angular banding.
 They can also exhibit other curious and intricate patterns.

-Hundreds of different types of agate can be found around the world and many have been given trade names.
-These often indicate the locality where the stone is found or a particular colour or characteristic.
+Hundreds of different types of agate can be found around the world, and many have been given trade names.
+These often indicate the locality where a stone is found or a particular colour or characteristic.

 Fortification agate is a generic name for stones whose bands are arranged at sharp angles.
-The name stems from the shape which was once believed to resemble the lines of a fortress.
-A fortification is a defensive wall or other reinforcement built to strengthen a building against attack.
+The name stems from the shape, which was once believed to resemble the lines of a fortress.
+A fortification is a defensive wall or reinforcement built to strengthen a building against attack.

-Blue lace and crazy lace are both types of fortification agate.
+Blue lace agate and crazy lace agate are both types of fortification agate.

-Botswana agate comes from Botswana, Brazil agate from Brazil, fire agate exhibits a distinctive flash of colour caused by inclusions of hematite.
-Polka dot agate often but not always is spotted.
+Botswana Agate comes from Botswana, Brazil Agate from Brazil and fire agate exhibits a distinctive flash of colour caused by interference and diffraction of light in thin layers of silica and iron oxide.

 colourful agate stone with distinctive banding.
 In a museum display cabinet